-Upon written notification of a violation or similar repeated violations, a fine as set by the Town Board shall be incurred.
+Upon the initial notification of a violation, no fine will be levied against the property owner.
+Upon written second notification for the initial of a violation or similar repeated violations, a fine as set by the Town Board shall be incurred.
 Each week that such violation is not remedied, or is repeated, shall constitute a separate violation.